rhdtownsend/gyre/doc/sphinx/source/ref-guide/input-files/scan-params.rst

 The :nml_g:`scan` namelist group(s) defines frequency scan parameters;
 the input file can contain one or more, and points defined by each :nml_g:`scan` namelist group are merged together.
-Allowable fields
+Allowable parameters
 are:

 :nml_n:`grid_type` (default :nml_v:`'LINEAR'`)